Daniel Cargnin (judoka): Career

 Cargin at the 2020 Judo Grand Slam Düsseldorf.

 Cargnin won a bronze medal at the 2020 Summer Olympics.
 On June 16, 2021, Cargnin was called up by the Brazilian Judo Confederation (CBJ) for his first Olympics: the Tokyo 2020 Olympic Games, in Japan.
 The gaucho fought on July 25, the second day of the competition in Tokyo, and won the bronze medal.
 Daniel started the competition by beating the Egyptian Mohamed Abdelmawgoud, by ippon, on the golden score.
 Then, in the round of 16, he beat Moldovan Denis Vieru with a wazari also on the golden score.
 In the quarterfinals, he defeated the Italian Manuel Lombardo, world runner-up and leader of the ranking, with a wazari.
 In the semi-final, he lost by ippon to Japanese Hifumi Abe, two-time world champion.
 And, in the bronze medal match, he beat Israeli Baruch Shmailov with a wazari.

-In January 2022, the judoka from Porto Alegre switched categories: he started to represent Brazil in the lightweight category (up to 73kg).
+In January 2022, the judoka from Porto Alegre switched categories: he started to represent Brazil in the lightweight category (up to 73 kg).

 At the 2022 World Judo Championships held in Tashkent, Uzbekistan, he won a bronze medal defeating world champion Manuel Lombardo.

 At the 2022 Judo World Masters (second most important competition on the judo circuit, after the World Championship), Cargnin won the gold medal.
 The last time Brazil won gold at the Masters was 10 years ago, with Rafael Silva.

 Cargnin once again stood out in the Grand Slams (the tournament that gives the most points in the judo rankings after the Olympics, the World Championships and the World Masters) in 2023.
 He won a silver at the 2023 Judo Grand Slam Paris and a bronze at the 2023 Judo Grand Slam Tel Aviv.